 Cropping of the frame may be useful when supporting a "panning" mode on a remote client with lower resolution than the local frame, or to capture a specific application window's output.
-(Note that NVIFR, described in Chapter 3, allows for direct capture of a DirectX render context ahead of any window manager compositing, and is typically better suited for capture/remoting of specific application windows.)

 2.8.3 Releasing the NVFBCToDx9Vid object

 After you have finished using NVFBCToSys you must release it to properly free the resources.